-- Building Division - o Building staff have no comments on the proposed variance request. - Public Works Department - Please be advised that no sideyard walkways that impede sideyard swales shall be permitted. - Submit a comprehensive Lot Grading & Drainage Plan demonstrating that the drainage neither relies, nor negatively impacts neighbouring properties, to the satisfaction of the Director of Public Works, or designate.
+- Building Division - Building staff advise that they have no comments regarding the proposed minor variance request. - Public Works Department - Please be advised that no sideyard walkways that impede sideyard swales shall be permitted. - Submit a comprehensive Lot Grading & Drainage Plan demonstrating that the drainage neither relies, nor negatively impacts neighbouring properties, to the satisfaction of the Director of Public Works, or designate.